caiks/WBOT02/README.md

 This is probably because the random frames have different centres, meaning that there are fewer, shorter bursts of similar frames.

-We can, perhaps, compensate for the lower growth by having larger active *histories* offline, but note that the kurtosis is more than twice the kurtosis of *model* 61, and the skew is much more negative, suggesting either than there are many more short paths or that there are many fewer long paths.
+We can, perhaps, compensate for the lower growth by having larger active *histories* offline, but note that the kurtosis is more than twice the kurtosis of *model* 61, and the skew is much more negative, suggesting either that there are many more short paths or that there are many fewer long paths.
 In either case, feature detection is probably reduced.
 We can see this clearly if we compare the position map for *model* 61 -

 ![contour004_061_minent_position](images/contour004_061_minent_position.png)